Exams and Feedback FAQs

 My degree average mark is very close to the next higher boundary.
 Is it going to be automatically rounded up and my degree classification higher?

-All degree average marks that are close to the boundary for a higher classification are reviewed but the mark is not automatically rounded up.
+All degree average marks that are close to the boundary for a higher classification are reviewed.
 The Board of Examiners, including external examiners, review your performance to date and a final decision is made at the final examiners' meeting.

 I would like to request an arithmetic mark check.
 Is there a deadline for this?